VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Optional basic auth password for -datasource.url -datasource.basicAuth.username string
-    	Optional basic auth username for -datasource.url -datasource.tlsCAFile string
+    	Optional basic auth username for -datasource.url -datasource.lookback duration
+        Lookback defines how far to look into past when evaluating queries.
+For example, if datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
+  -datasource.tlsCAFile string
     	Optional path to TLS CA file to use for verifying connections to -datasource.url.
 By default system CA is used -datasource.tlsCertFile string